.jpg)

 First...brown your sausage.

-Then measure out a cup of quick cooking grits.
 And if you cook anything like Katie does, do it over the sink...so that this mess will stay in your sink and not on your counters or floor.

 And then add them to boiling water.